Get Tech Tips

 Heat Doesn’t Rise

-First, we need to remember that heat is energy not matter.
-Heat is a force not a thing, so while heat may result in changes to matter (stuff) it, isn't matter itself.
-When we add heat to stuff the molecules inside move faster and when you remove heat molecules move more slowly.
+First, we need to remember that heat is energy, not matter.
+Heat is a force, not a thing.
+So, while heat may result in changes to matter (stuff), it isn't matter itself.
+When we add heat to stuff, the molecules inside move faster, and when you remove heat, molecules move more slowly.

 So no, heat cannot rise because heat isn't a thing.
 Hot air, on the other hand, does rise in colder air.

 When we heat the air in a balloon, it will rise and float in the colder air around it, but why does this happen?